veerapallijanith/Animal-Feeding-Phase-II/README.md

 # Animal-Feeding-Phase-II

 ## Aim:
+To develop a animal feeding game-Phase-2 using unity.
 ## Algorithm:
 ### Random Animal Stampede
 ### Step 1: In the Hierarchy, create an Empty object called “SpawnManager”